drcmda/react-higher-order/README.md

     hoc(RenderPropsComponent, mapRenderPropsToProps)

 - `RenderPropsComponent` is the component you want to fold into
 - `mapRenderPropsToProps` is optional and defaults to `props => props`, use it to pick the props you are interested in.
 You can also use this to selectively access only a portion of the RenderPropComponent's props, your own component will then only render if these props change.
+You have access to the components own-props as a second argument.